reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

-The `Board` component is fully controlled by the props passed to it by the `Game` component.
-You need to implement the `handlePlay` function in the `Game` component to get the game working again.
+The `Board` Component is fully controlled by the props passed to it by the `Game` component.
+You need to implement the `handlePlay` function in the `Game` Component to get the game working again.

 What should `handlePlay` do when called?
 Remember that Board used to call `setSquares` with an updated array; now it passes the updated `squares` array to `onPlay`.